zhaaaa7/react/notes/reduxNotes.md

   };
 };
 ```
 The root reducer `todoApp` returns an object which will be assigned to the store.
 The object has two keys: todos and visibilityFilter.
 When the store is created, i.e `store=createStore(todoApp)`, it gets a null `{}` action and a 'undefined' state, so that each reducer receive `undefined` as state.
-As it is in each reducer, the dafaulte state is returned corrosponding to the key is returned.
+As it is in each reducer, the dafaulte state is returned corresponding to the key is returned.
 In this case, todos reducer returns `[ ]` as the value of todos key, visibilityFilter returns 'SHOW_ALL' as the value of visibilityFilter key.

 So as soon as the store is created, the initial state of the whole store is set to:
 ```